 It is very clear that the school is on the right track in terms of the road to improvement.
 It will be interesting to see if the school can maintain this development as the school continues to grow further - this will inevitably present a challenge.

-But if GIIS Abu Dhabi can continue to be successful, this will be a benchmark school - very much a gem - in the emirates, where a large segment of the population is currently under served when it comes to schools.
-We watch with considerable interest.
+But if GIIS Abu Dhabi can continue to be successful, this will be a benchmark school - very much a gem - in the emirates, where a large segment of the population is currently under-served when it comes to Indian curriculum schools.
+With only one CBSE curriculum school rated Very Good in the emirate, and none rated Outstanding, we watch with considerable interest.
 We doubt we are alone in doing so.

-Global Indian International School Abu Dhabi has a capacity for 1,700 students once fully open (from KG to Grade 12) and given the tuition fees is likely to hit that number fairly quickly.
+Global Indian International School Abu Dhabi has a capacity for 1,700 students once fully open (from KG to Grade 12) and given the tuition fees has hit that number fairly quickly.
 These currently range from AED 10,600 at KG, and will hit AED 12,550 at Grade 12.
-This makes it the most affordable new school to have opened in the UAE in recent years.
+This makes it the most affordable new Indian curriculum school to have opened in the UAE in recent years.

 In spite of these value fees, the school seems to have good facilities for its students.